-Anemia is a condition in which you lack enough healthy red blood cells to carry adequate oxygen to your body's tissues.
-It is often characterized by feeling tired, weak, and cold.
+Anemia is a widespread blood condition in which you lack enough healthy red blood cells to carry adequate oxygen to your body's tissues.
+Because your organs are not getting the oxygen they need to function efficiently, anemia is often characterized by feeling chronically tired, weak, and cold.

-There are many forms of anemia, each with its own cause.
-It can be temporary or long-term, and can range from mild to severe.
-Blood loss is the most common cause.
+There are many different forms of anemia, each with its own specific cause.
+It can be a temporary issue or a long-term chronic condition, and it can range from mild to extremely severe.
+Blood loss is by far the most common underlying cause.

 Symptoms